hongvincent/ai-performance-engineering/code/ch11/README.md

 3. **Breadth-first scheduling maximizes overlap**: Issue all operations before waiting for any.

-4. **Hyper-Q enables massive parallelism**: B200 has 128 hardware queues.
+4. **Hyper-Q enables massive parallelism**: NVIDIA GPU has 128 hardware queues.
 Use 8-32 streams for best utilization.

 5. **Priority streams for latency**: High-priority streams preempt low-priority → Better latency for critical work.